Big Trees Loop: 0.3 miles (0.4 km); includes Fallen Monarch

 Crowd Factor: jowl-to-jowl in the lower grove during the summer; medium in the upper grove; borderline light at Wawona Point and on the upper fringes of the Outer Loop Trail

-If you'd like an extra workout, you can walk from the park entrance to the grove, an extra two miles (3.2 km).
-If you're here to snowshoe the grove in the winter, this will be your only option; the road is closed and the buses are nowhere to be found - gone south for the winter, perhaps.
+At the far end of the main parking lot is the trailhead for a two-mile (3.2 km) trail to the grove that you can take in lieu of catching one of the shuttle buses.
+You can also hike from the Big Trees Lodge to the grove, roughly 5 miles (8 km) each way.
+If you're here to snowshoe the grove in the winter, these trails (or hiking up the road) will be your only options; the road is closed to cars and the buses are nowhere to be found - gone south for the winter, perhaps.

 The Fallen Monarch, the first really mind-blowing giant you'll pass on the trail, is massive, dead, and a bigger legend now than it ever was alive - making it, some say, the Elvis of trees.
 Unlike the King, though, the Monarch remains available for viewing on the spot where it fell, and hundreds of people each day are photographed in front of its upturned base, which reaches some 15 feet across.
 The keepers of Graceland would probably get arrested if they allowed this sort of access.